08 September 2020

-If you type in “IT outsourcing services” using any web search engine – most probably, you’ll find plenty of advertisements published by outsourcing companies from all around the world.
-In most cases, it would be a presentation of their stack and the IT outsourcing services they offer, complete with typical benefits of IT outsourcing such cost savings, or relief for the core business.
+If you type in “IT outsourcing services” or “outsourcing company” using any web search engine – most probably, you’ll find plenty of advertisements published by outsourcing companies from all around the world.
+In most cases, it would be a presentation of their stack and the IT outsourcing services they offer, complete with typical benefits of IT outsourcing such as cost savings, or relief for the core business.

 IT services outsourcing trends

-Due to that shift, we can now distinguish two approaches regarding software development outsourcing: offshoring (moving the work to a distant country) and nearshoring (choosing to outsource to a nearby country).
+Due to the shift in the location of outsourcing providers, we can now distinguish two approaches regarding software development outsourcing: offshoring (moving the work to a distant country) and nearshoring (choosing to outsource to a nearby country).

-Benefits and risks of outsourcing IT services
+Risks and benefits of outsourcing IT services